kameshsampath/balloon-popper-demo/docs/index.md

 2. Deploying the necessary infrastructure components
 3. Configuring the Apache Polaris catalog and Iceberg tables
 4. Running the event generator to produce game data
-5. Exploring the Streamlit dashboard for real-time analytics
+5. Creating interactive dashboards with Streamlit and Altair
+6. Analyzing player behavior and game performance metrics

 Let's begin with the environment setup in the next chapter.